lancexz/intime-install-manual/intime-install-manual.md

 ## Uninstall Windows Defender
 Control Panel
 - Programs -> Uninstall -> `Uninstall` any antivirus software
-- System and Security -> Windows Defender Firwwall-> Turn Windows Defender on or off -> Turn all to `[off]`
+- System and Security -> Windows Defender Firewall-> Turn Windows Defender on or off -> Turn all to `[off]`
-    - `Disconnect Internet forever` after this step
+    - `Disconnect the Internet forever` after this step
 <br><br>

 ## Set IP Address(Server version only)
-For Server License, you need to connect the client PC with server PC through a hub.
+For the Server License, you need to connect the client PC with the server PC through a hub.
 Config the INtime license server PC and set the IP Addresses.
 Otherwise, you can skip this step.

 Control Panel -> Network and Internet -> Network and Sharing Center -> Change adapter
 - Ethernet(`right click`) -> Properties -> IPv4 -> Use the following IP address
     - IP: `'192.168.1.102'`(any available IP is ok under the same LAN)
     - Mask: `'255.255.255.0'`, Gateway: `keep empty`

-Reboot may be needed
+A reboot may be needed

 Check connection:
-- on client PC's terminal: ping 192.168.1.101(the server)
+- On the client PC's terminal: ping 192.168.1.101(the server)
-- on server PC's terminal: pint 192.168.1.102(the client)
+- On the server PC's terminal: pint 192.168.1.102(the client)

 Make sure the connection is correct between both machines.
-If the connection failed, please make sure all the PCs can be discovered in LAN.
-Search toturial about it.
+If the connection fails, please make sure all the PCs can be discovered in LAN.
+Search tutorial about it.
 <br><br>

 ## Config INtime
-The controller code package -> Open 'Trajectory' sollution flie with VS -> 'Trajectory/Header Files/Global.h'
+The controller code package -> Open the 'Trajectory' solution file with VS -> 'Trajectory/Header Files/Global.h'
 - Find '#define CONTROL_NODE', '#define TRAJECTORY_NODE'
-    - Check the names of the Nodes, you need to create all nodes in INtime Configuration Management
+    - Check the names of the Nodes.
+You need to create all nodes in INtime Configuration Management

-Bottomright manu of Windows -> All INtime Kenels are stopped(`right click`)
+Bottom right manu of Windows -> All INtime Kenels are stopped(`right click`)
 - `Start NodeA` -> Icon turn red(wait) means the connection is correct -> `Stop NodeA`
 - INtime Configuration
     - Node Management(`double click`)
         - New Node -> Node name: 'NodeB', Node type: local
         - Repeat for nodes 'TrajectoryNodeA', TrajectoryNodeB', ...
-        - NodeA -> Kenel memory -> Enable 'Advanced Memory Configuation'
+        - NodeA -> Kernel memory -> Enable 'Advanced Memory Configuration
             - Edit area -> `128`(`[Legacy]`)
             - Add area -> `4095`(`[Force high]`)
             - Repeat: Add area -> `4095`(`[Force high]`)